iruslani/Heroku-MEAN-Stack-Example/README.md

 ### `npm start`

+Need to run this command so you can read local env variables.
+### `heroku local web`

 A mongo DB is required to fully utilize the app.
 You can use Heroku to setup a quick webserver with a Mongo Add on.

 Heroku: